SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,57

-   "Parent folder", "Folder that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for users.
+   "Parent folder", "Folder that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for users."
    "Limited Collection", "Collection that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for users."
    "Coll.name rule", "Naming rule for the creation of new dynamically generated advertisements for users.
 You can use the follwing fields as Placeholders : ""{PackageName}"", ""{ProgramName}"",""{AdvertisementType}"",""{OfferType }"" and also all fields of the ""SMSPackage""-table in the SCCM database.
 Example: ""CMP PackageName ProgramName AdvertisementType OfferType"""
    "Advert.name rule", "Specify an optional folder for the creation of dynamically generated advertisements for users."